Assheton Curzon-Howe: Early life

-Curzon-Howe was the thirteenth and youngest child of Richard Curzon-Howe, 1st Earl Howe, and Anne (d.
-1877), who was Lord Howe's second wife (Assheton was the youngest of her three children), daughter of Vice-Admiral Sir John Gore.
+Curzon-Howe was the thirteenth and youngest child of Richard Curzon-Howe, 1st Earl Howe, and his second wife Anne Gore (died 1877), daughter of Vice-Admiral Sir John Gore.
 His paternal great-grandfather was Admiral Richard Howe, 1st Earl Howe.

 Career

 In 1894 Curzon-Howe flew his flag as Commodore on the corvette HMS Cleopatra on the North America and West Indies Station.
 By January 1900 he had been promoted captain, and was appointed in command of the battleship HMS Ocean when she was commissioned 20 February 1900 for service on the Mediterranean Station.
 She transferred to the China Station in January 1901, in response to the Boxer Rebellion.

 Curzon-Howe was appointed a Naval Aide de Camp (ADC) to Queen Victoria in July 1899, and was re-appointed as a Naval Aide de Camp to her successor King Edward VII in February 1901.
 He was promoted to flag rank as rear admiral in July 1901, which ended the appointment as Naval ADC.

 On 5 June 1902 he was appointed second-in-command of the Channel Squadron, and temporarily hoisted his flag on board HMS Cambridge, gunnery ship at Devonport, before he transferred to the battleship HMS Magnificent later the same month.
 Shortly before his departure from London he was received in audience by King Edward VII.
 With Magnificent, he took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and visited the Aegean Sea for combined manoeuvres with the Mediterranean Fleet the following month.
 Later the same year he was appointed a Commander of the Royal Victorian Order (CVO) in the November 1902 Birthday Honours list, and was invested with the insignia by King Edward VII at Buckingham Palace on 18 December 1902.

 He was flying his flag in HMS Caesar (Captain Sydney Fremantle) in 1906.
 In 1907, he was Commander-in-Chief of the Atlantic Fleet.
-Curzon-Howe the served as Commander-in-Chief, Mediterranean Fleet from 1908 to 1910.
+Curzon-Howe the served as Commander-in-Chief of the Mediterranean Fleet from 1908 to 1910.
 He was promoted to Admiral in 1909.
-He was Commander-in-Chief, Portsmouth from 1 May 1910 until his death, age 60, on 1 March 1911.
+He was Commander-in-Chief, Portsmouth, from 1 May 1910 until his death, age 60, on 1 March 1911.
 During this time he flew his flag in HMS Victory.